RHeactorJS/value-objects/README.md

 ## Common API

-### .Type()
+### ValueType()

-This method exposes a [tcomb](https://github.com/gcanti/tcomb) type validation base on the **name of the type**.
+This method exposes a [tcomb](https://github.com/gcanti/tcomb) type validation base on `instanceof` or the **name of the type** and it's properties.

-Note that instanceof can't be used because having this check will return false, because the application using the value-objects package will create an instance that Node.js thinks to be from a different location that the one referenced in this package's `uri.js`
+Note that instanceof can't be used always because having this check will return false, because the application using the value-objects package will create an instance that Node.js thinks to be from a different location that the one referenced in this package's `uri.js`